Graylog2/se-poc-docs/src/On Prem POC/installing opensearch.md

 ### Create System Service

-The code blocks below can be copy/pasted into a terminal.

 Elevate as root if not already running as root

 ```sh
 sudo su

 ```

+The code block below can be copy/pasted into a terminal.

 ```sh
 # create opensearch service